 Lauda leaves Air Berlin board to focus on Mercedes F1 3 January, 2013 Dec.3 (Reuters) Retired triple Formula One champion Niki Lauda has left the board of Air Berlin so that he can devote more time to his new role with the Mercedes Formula One team, the airline said on Thursday.
 Austrian Lauda was named as non-executive chairman of the British-based team’s board when 2008 champion Lewis Hamilton was signed from McLaren last September.
 Since then, Mercedes have announced the departure of motorsport chief Norbert Haug after more than 20 years in the high-profile job.
 Lauda, 63 and a former Jaguar team principal, is expected to play a linking role between the team and Stuttgart car manufacturer.
 The Austrian retired from Formula One racing in 1985 to focus on his aviation interests.
 The low-cost Niki airline he founded in 2003 is now owned by Air Berlin after Lauda sold his stake in 2011.
 Air Berlin thanked Lauda in a statement for his “committed, stimulating work for the benefit of the company”.
 Mercedes finished last season a disappointing fifth overall, with Hamilton joining this year in place of the now-retired seven-time champion Michael Schumacher.
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.